Birkenhead (constituency): Historic

 2010–2024: The Metropolitan Borough of Wirral wards of Bidston and St James, Birkenhead and Tranmere, Claughton, Oxton, Prenton, and Rock Ferry.

 Boundaries changed to reflect new ward boundaries.
 Prenton transferred from Wirral West.

-2024–present: As above plus the Metropolitan Borough of Wirral ward of Bebington.
+Current

-Expanded to bring the electorate within the permitted range.
-Bebington transferred from the abolished Wirral South.
+Further to the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the constituency was expanded to bring the electorate within the permitted range by transferring the Metropolitan Borough of Wirral ward of Bebington (as it existed on 1 December 2020) from the abolished constituency of Wirral South.

 Political history

 1865–1918

 The seat's elections were won by Conservatives with one exception, the 1906 landslide victory for the Liberal Party.

 1918–1950 (seats split)

 The two seats alternated frequently between the three largest parties in the 1920s, before the 1931 and 1935 general elections, which saw a major Conservative and Unionist Party victory (standing as Unionist in this area) in Birkenhead West, the latter election heralding a ten-year Parliament.
 However, the Liberal Graham White, of the more radical faction, won the eastern seat at both elections, echoing his victory in 1922.
 Having had predominantly marginal majorities, the seats were firmly won by the Labour Party in their nationwide landslide victory of 1945.